Johannisbaer/GGJ25/README.md

 # GGJ25
-For the Global Game Jam 2025
+For Oana, Ari, CJ, Reto and Jo at the Global Game Jam 2025

 Please check if you have the following software installed: